ruhyadi/be-suwit/README.md

 make start_db
 ```

-4. Open project in devcontainer
+4. Open in the devcontainer

 ```bash
 # Press F1 and select Remote-Containers: Reopen in Container